-The Samsung Galaxy S23 Ultra’s amazing camera is worth the high price | CNN Underscored
+Galaxy S23 Ultra review | CNN Underscored

 Remember all that praise I gave Samsung’s software earlier?
 Despite it being as good as it is, it’s not perfect.

 Samsung bundles all of its own apps with the S23 Ultra, which doesn’t pose a problem until you realize how many there are.
-I counted 58 on my unit, and that doesn’t include other pre-installed apps like Microsoft 365 and Netflix.
-It eats up a fair amount of storage space, collectively reducing your phone’s overall capacity by about 20-30 gigabytes.
-For those that don’t use Samsung’s stock apps and prefer alternatives like Google’s, it’ll feel like a waste of space.
+I counted 58 on my unit, and that doesn’t include other preinstalled apps like Microsoft 365 and Netflix.
+It eats up a fair amount of storage space, collectively reducing your phone’s overall capacity by about 20 to 30 gigabytes.
+For those who don’t use Samsung’s stock apps and prefer alternatives like Google’s, it’ll feel like a waste of space.

 Samsung is also still displaying advertisements in its own apps, which looks and feels as crummy as you’d think it does.
 The amount of ads it shows has luckily decreased over previous Galaxy phones, but they’re still around.
-Samsung Pay and Galaxy Store like to advertise promotions from third parties, while the Samsung Members app regularly reminds me to preorder a Galaxy S23 Ultra… while I’m holding one.
+Samsung Pay and Galaxy Store like to advertise promotions from third parties, while the Samsung Members app regularly reminds me to preorder a Galaxy S23 Ultra … while I’m holding one.

-These issues aren’t dealbreakers, but they can certainly be nuisances, especially when you’re spending $1,200 on a new phone.
+These issues aren’t deal breakers, but they can certainly be nuisances, especially when you’re spending $1,200 on a new phone.

 How it compares